 Telehealth services, including consultations by phone, apps or videoconferencing, are on the rise as employers make medical care more accessible, affordable and convenient for their busy employees.
 Many acute health concerns can be treated without incurring the expense of an office visit, urgent care facility or emergency room visit.
 Conditions such as respiratory and urinary tract infections, allergies, anxiety, muscle and arthritic pain, and minor joint sprains and strains can all be treated via phone or mobile device.
 Employees have 24/7/365 access to doctors licensed to practice medicine in their respective states.
 A Caregiver Program also allows employees to add an elderly or sick relative to their account and arrange video or phone visits for a flat fee.
 Telehealth can be added to your health plan at any time.

 Those employees with higher usage rates of medical services, such as those with chronic health conditions, typically have a higher prevalence of depression and anxiety disorders.
 MedCost nurses routinely conduct depression screenings as part of our Personal Care Management, Complex Case Management and SmartStarts Maternity Management programs.
-Participants in any of these programs may be directed to contact their doctor for additional follow-up and referred to the tools and resources available through myStrength and Telehealth.
+Participants in any of these programs may be directed to contact their doctor for additional follow-up and referred to resources available through Healthy Mind and Telehealth.
 We ensure individuals have access to the most appropriate level of care with certification review of residential programs, partial hospitalization and intensive outpatient care.

 The MedCost cost estimating tool provides local cost ranges for the most shoppable medical services and procedures along with area providers who perform those procedures.
 These costs are organized by the place of service and can help your employees make more informed, cost-effective care decisions.
 Patient reviews and quality scores provide additional context and information about the providers.
 Estimating is easy for employees—the tool’s search bar can be found online in their member account.
 This is a nationally recognized cost estimating tool with 850,000 providers represented and can be added to your health plan at any time.